KiranLDA/PAMLr/README.md

 install.packages("devtools")
 ```

-Once devtools is installed, type:
+Once devtools is installed, the github package can be installed:

 ```r
 devtools::install_github("KiranLDA/PAMLr")